processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **max\_users\_presence**: *Number*
 This option defines after how many users in the room, it is considered overcrowded.
-When a MUC room is considered overcrowed, presence broadcasts are limited to reduce load, traffic and excessive presence "storm" received by participants.
+When a MUC room is considered overcrowded, presence broadcasts are limited to reduce load, traffic and excessive presence "storm" received by participants.
 The default value is *1000*.